boennecd/mixprobit/examples/salamander.md

 #> 0.7073 0.6835
 #>
 #> Log-likelihood estimate -206.82
-#> Computation time 20.74/0.41 (seconds total/per function evaluation)
+#> Computation time 22.63/0.45 (seconds total/per function evaluation)
-#> The latter times are not comparable for methods that do not use numerical derivatives
+#> The latter time is not comparable for methods that do not use numerical derivatives
 #>
 #> fit_Genz_Monahan_fast
 #> ---------------------
 #>
 #> Fixed effects
 #> (Intercept)         wsm         wsf     wsm:wsf
-#>       0.594      -0.347      -1.567       1.937
+#>      0.6178     -0.4296     -1.7196      2.1260
 #>
 #> Random effect standard deviations
-#> 0.5536 0.5750
+#> 0.7093 0.6795
 #>
-#> Log-likelihood estimate -209.62
+#> Log-likelihood estimate -206.87
-#> Computation time 42.44/0.11 (seconds total/per function evaluation)
+#> Computation time 44.22/0.08 (seconds total/per function evaluation)
-#> The latter times are not comparable for methods that do not use numerical derivatives
+#> The latter time is not comparable for methods that do not use numerical derivatives
 #>
 #> fit_CDF
 #> -------